 Caring for God's Creation

-Crown of Glory is committed to protecting, advocating and implementing practices that protect God’s creation for future generations.
+Crown of Glory is committed to caring for God’s creation through environmental stewardship.

 November 2019 - Watch Our New Video!

 In November, Creation Care Team Members presented in front of our Connect and Confirmation classes.
 They shared with our young adults how Crown of Glory is caring for God's creation by implementing recycling strategies which reduces garbage that ends up in landfills.
 They talked about clean water and the small things we can all do to that make a big difference in helping keep lakes and streams cleaner.
 Click the arrow to watch Creation Care Team Members at work.
 Enjoy!